qbead/qbeadWebsite/content/main/other_resources.md

 <div class="column">
 Contact us at [mail@spinwearables.com](mailto:mail@spinwearables.com)!

-At the following link you can see [some draft teaching materials that will come with the final SpinWheel](/book).
+At the following link you can see [some teaching materials that will come with the SpinWheel](/book).

 We have more SpinWheel-related information for [parents and educators here](/for_parents).